sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-shapes/_index.md

 ## Set Shape Layout In Cell

-You can also specify whether the shape is displayed inside a table or outside of it using the [is_layout_in_cell](https://reference.aspose.com/words/python-net/aspose.words.drawing/shapebase/is_layout_in_cell/) property.
+You can also specify whether the shape is displayed inside a table or outside of it using the [isLayoutInCell property](https://reference.aspose.com/words/nodejs-net/aspose.words.drawing/shapebase/islayoutincell/) property.

 The following code example shows how to work with the **IsLayoutInCell** property: